judiebig/DR-DiffuSE/README.md

 ```

 ## Extensions
-Note that there are some recent papers that also address the condition collapse problem, we list them here for the convenience of readers.
+Note that there are some recent papers also address the condition collapse problem, we list them here for the convenience of readers.

 - [Blended Diffusion for Text-driven Editing of Natural Images](https://arxiv.org/abs/2111.14818)
 - [Discrete Contrastive Diffusion for Cross-Modal Music and Image Generation](https://arxiv.org/abs/2206.07771)